kirose/fimet-eclipse/README.md

 You can download eclipse 2018-12 [**here**](https://www.eclipse.org/downloads/packages/release/2018-12/r)

-I will appreciate if you tell me how to upload the project to the eclipse marketplace.
+I will appreciate it if you tell me how to upload the project to the eclipse marketplace.

 ![OverviewFimet](https://user-images.githubusercontent.com/6531429/70770950-1457ec00-1d35-11ea-8463-d72a38c05b8e.PNG)